 During her styling appointment, a client is matched with a personal stylist who asks questions about her likes, dislikes and overall needs.
 The stylist then searches through our 20,000-item closet to select clothing and accessories specifically for that client.
 Our closets are stocked with sizes 0 through 5x and are appropriate for everyone – from teenagers to senior citizens.

 It’s not unusual during these appointments for the women we serve to lower their guard and open up about their hopes and dreams for the future.
 We have witnessed tears of joy, tons of smiles and more than a few dances around the office as clients prepare to leave, juggling bags of complete outfits.
 In addition to providing apparel, we help our clients polish their resumes and practice interviewing skills.
 Everyone walks out the door with information and direction to other services they may need and with the understanding that our door is always open.

 Powered by Our Donors and Volunteers

 We couldn’t operate without the support of our gracious donors—individuals and businesses that do everything from stocking our closets and donating auction items to attending fundraising events and providing financial support.
-Financial support comes by way of one-time donations as well as foundation and organization grants that help us provide a place to serve our clients.
+Financial support comes by way of one-time donations, recurring gifts, as well as foundation and organizational grants that help us provide a place to serve our clients.
 No gift—large, small or in-between—ever goes unnoticed or unappreciated by the Wings for Success family.